-Pep works on personal projects, including video, and on assignments for clients and NGO’s.
-He frequently lectures on photography and conducts workshops.
+Pep is a photographer, a filmmaker and a DP, he works on personal projects, mostly directing documentary films, and on assignments for clients and NGO’s.
+He frequently lectures on photography, multimedia and film, and conducts workshops.
 Pep lives in Mallorca.